Lean Methodology, Efficiency, Teamwork & Communication

 BTW, Clive trialed recently in anticipation of another return to the race track.
 Guess where Clive finished in the trial?
 Yes, second.

-And in a final update, Clive returns to competitive racing on Sunday.
+And in a final update, Clive returns to competitive racing on Sunday (scratched).

 Confirmation Bias